interoberlin/WunderBar-Hardware/README.md

 For a quick look into the schematics for the Master Module and the 6 BLE modules, check the file *"WunderBar Schematics v1_3.pdf"*.

 ### Layout:
-A PDF output of the PCB Layout is in *"Wunderbat Layout.pdf"*.
+A PDF output of the PCB Layout is in *"Wunderbar Layout.pdf"*.
 For a detailed view of the different layers and connections open the *Altium* project.

 ### Bill of Materials:
 The *"Bill of Materials v1_3"* sheet details the components names, quantity, supplier name and part numbers.
 There are also two files inside *"/Manufacturing/BillOfMaterials"* wich relates the components to the actual designator code on the Schematics and Layout.